Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

     - **Due Oct 29th**
     - **Evaluation** - TBD, will be defined Oct 23rd and announced

 1. **Conduct two Growth Experiments** - conduct two growth experiments for a live personal product.
 If your product is not yet of quality that you are comfortable asking people to download, share it to get feedback and track engagement with your posts.
+[Instruction on how to conduct growth experiments](https://docs.google.com/presentation/d/1JHNEOUTT7KgR4zLYsKOOwiJQ5Yga69HCNMawwIokJks/edit#slide=id.g78d299954b_0_0)
     - **Due Nov 19th**
     - **Evaluation** - Execution of three experiments